hbctraining/DGE_workshop_salmon_online/lessons/genomic_annotation.md

 > #### What is a cache?
 > A cache is used in R to store data or a copy of the data so that future requests can be served faster without having to re-run a lengthy computation.
 >
 > The `AnnotationHub()` command creates a client that manages a local cache of the database, helping with quick and reproducible access.
-When encountering question `AnnotationHub does not exist, create directory?`, you can anwser either `yes` (create a permanant location to store cache) or `no` (create a temporary location to store cache). `hubCache(ah)` gets the file system location of the local AnnotationHub cache. `hubUrl(ah)` gets the URL for the online hub.
+When encountering question `AnnotationHub does not exist, create directory?`, you can anwser either `yes` (create a permanent location to store cache) or `no` (create a temporary location to store cache). `hubCache(ah)` gets the file system location of the local AnnotationHub cache. `hubUrl(ah)` gets the URL for the online hub.

 To see the types of information stored inside our database, we can just type the name of the object: